How to Choose the Right Funded Futures Account with FundedFilter

 • Withdrawal thresholds

 Using the profit-related filters, you can find accounts that offer favorable withdrawal conditions, ensuring you can access your earnings when needed.
+See the difference in payout systems between three firms below.

 Step 5: Consider Long-Term Scaling Potential